4 Way Switch Wiring Diagrams

 The wiring diagrams on this page make use of 4 way switches, between two 3 way switches, to control lights from three or more locations.
-A dimmer circuit is included as well as an arrangement to control the lights from four different points.
-Also check here for 4 way switch troubleshooting and help with 3 ways circuits here.
-To control lights from two locations only, use the wiring diagram at this link.
+A dimmer diagram is included as well as an arrangement to control the lights from four different points.
+Check here for 4 way switch troubleshooting and help with 3 ways switches here.
+For circuits that control lights from two locations only, check the wiring diagrams at this link.

 In this basic 4 way light circuit the source is at the first switch and the hot connects to the common on that switch.
 Three-wire cable runs between all the switches and the traveler wires are connected between the two 3-ways and the 4-way.
 Two-wire cable runs from the last switch to the light fixture and the common on that switch connects to the hot terminal on the light.